mahiuddin-dev/whatsapp-api-wrapper/docs/usage/sending-media-message.md

 ---
 ## Retrieve Media URL by Media ID

 The `get_media_url` method is used to retrieve the URL of a media file from the Meta API by providing a media ID.
 This media ID is obtained after uploading the media using the WhatsApp Business API.
+Media URLs will expire after 5 minutes, you need to retrieve the media URL again if it expires.
+If you click the URL from a browser, you will get an access error.
+You can download media content from the [Media Download](#media-download) method.

 ---